-Specific to recruitment agents that the College contracts to help to recruit students on its behalf, the College will ensure that agent agreements incorporate the principles of the London Statement, will include a termination clause in instances where the agent does not comply with the principles of the London Statement or is found to have acted in an unethical fashion...see UDOC009 UniHaven Agent Agreement for full details together with UDOC003 UniHaven Agent Handbook that outlines Agents'

-ethical responsibilities as recruiters of international students.
-The College verifies the credentials of, appoints, manages, and reviews Agents and their communications/information as outlined in chapter 11, section 11.3.3, and under UPOL027 UniHaven Agent Policy.
-The approval of Agents as providers of agreed recruitment services is the responsibility of the Chief Revenue Officer and inspected for accuracy by the Academic Director.
+Specific to recruitment agents that the College contracts to help to recruit students on its behalf, the College will ensure that agent agreements incorporate the principles of the London Statement, will include a termination clause in instances where the agent does not comply with the principles of the London Statement or is found to have acted in an unethical fashion...see UDOC009 UniHaven Agent Agreement Rev 1 for full details together with UDOC003 UniHaven Agent Handbook Rev 1 that outlines Agents' ethical responsibilities as recruiters of international students.
+The College verifies the credentials of, appoints, manages, and reviews Agents and their communications/information as outlined in chapter 11, section 11.3.3, and under UPOL027 UniHaven Agent Policy Rev 1.
+The approval of Agents as providers of agreed recruitment services is the responsibility of the Chief Revenue Officer with agent communications managed by the Recruitment and Admissions Officer and inspected for accuracy by the Academic Director.